Gal Gadot: Cultural reception

 The release of the film sparked a debate about Gadot's Jewish identity and her portrayal as a woman of color.
-Some argued that as an Israeli Jew, Gadot should be seen as not white, or at least not straightforwardly so, through a lens of racial complexity, in the context that Hollywood has historically limited representation of diverse identities.
+Some argued that as an Israeli Jew, Gadot should not be considered straightforwardly white in the context that Hollywood has historically limited representation of diverse racial identities.
 Others, including some Jews of color, argued that Gadot is white, and thus Wonder Woman was a breakthrough for white women but lacked representation for women of color.
-In contrast, others viewed Gadot's role as a positive step toward broader representation, especially for Jewish women, Israeli heritage, distinct accent, and strength as a heroic figure.
-Tamar Hermann reflected on Gadot's portrayal, noting that Jewish women are often underrepresented or stereotyped in Hollywood.
-For many, Gadot's role offered a rare and empowering representation of Jewish women, highlighting her Israeli heritage, distinct accent, and strength as a heroic figure.
-Arielle Iniko Newton argued that Black women's support for the film ignored Gadot's ties to the IDF and her stance on Palestinian oppression.
-Salam Al-Mahadin objected not to her whiteness, but to "her status as an enthusiastic Israeli soldier and citizen and the film's valorization of US imperial militarism".
+In contrast, others, including Tamar Herman, viewed Gadot's role as a positive step toward broader representation, especially for Jewish women, who are often underrepresented or stereotyped in Hollywood, and further highlighting Gadot's Israeli heritage, distinct accent, and strength as a heroic figure.
+Arielle Iniko Newton, writing for Essence, argued that Black women's support for the film ignored Gadot's ties to the IDF and her stance on Palestinian oppression.
+Salam Al-Mahadin, writing for the Duke University journal, objected not to Gadot's whiteness but to "her status as an enthusiastic Israeli soldier and citizen and the film's valorization of US imperial militarism."

 President Reuven Rivlin with Gadot at the Justice League (2017) premiere at the Dolby Theater in Los Angeles.

-During his visit to Los Angeles for the General Assembly of the Jewish Federations, President Reuven Rivlin was invited by Gadot to the premiere of Justice League, a film in which she stars.
-Rivlin embraced Gadot, expressing his pride in her as a "true ambassador" of Israel, "who has managed to place us [Israeli] at the pinnacles of global filmmaking with grace, values, and an Israeli smile."
+During his visit to Los Angeles in 2017 for the General Assembly of the Jewish Federations, then-President Reuven Rivlin was invited by Gadot to the premiere of Justice League, a film in which she stars.
+Rivlin embraced Gadot, expressing his pride in her as a "true ambassador [of Israel], who has managed to place us [Israeli] at the pinnacles of global filmmaking with grace, values, and an Israeli smile."

 In June 2018, amid an Arab boycott of Gadot, a cinema in the northern Israeli town of Nazareth Illit was named "Gal Cinema" in her honor.
 The two-screen cinema opened with the film Shelter by Israeli director Eran Riklis.
 The spokeswoman Orna Yosef stated the decision aimed to inspire young people, highlighting Gadot as a symbol of success and the fulfillment of dreams.
-On November 7, 2022, Gadot was honored at the Israeli Culture & Arts (ICA) Awards by the America-Israel Cultural Foundation (AICF).
+On 7 November 2022, Gadot was honored at the Israeli Culture & Arts (ICA) Awards by the America-Israel Cultural Foundation (AICF).
 The award recognized her significant contributions to film, alongside other Israeli artists.